rparkins999/AndroidSecondsClock/README.md

 On some devices tthe widget doesn't make as good a job of reformatting itself in landscape orientation, because Android doesn't require a home screen launcher to notify the widget provider when the screen is rotated between portrait and landscape orientation.
 If the widget provider does get notified (as it does on my Samsung Galaxy S21) it will reformat the widget.

 You can also configure the text colour of both the widget and the night clock, and the colour and transparency of the widget's background.
 The night clock's background is always black.
 The default for the widget of white text on a transparent background works well unless you have a very light or very complex wallpaper on your home screen.
+If you have complex wallpaper you probably want an opaque backgrpund.

 You can also configure what happens when you touch a widget.